An innovative building that’s the first of its kind

 The laboratory responds to and complements its surrounding building forms.
 It is oriented to maximize passive solar heating within the context of the urban landscape.
 The south side of the building accesses the sun and views, harvesting heat, and natural light for the office and seminar spaces within the building.
 The windows are shaded by external devices to reduce unwanted solar gain.
 It’s also where outdoor air for the building will be drawn from, with the future park providing higher air quality than the road and laneway to the north and east.

-Because the lab is designed to meet Passive House standards, it will use very little energy for heating while at the same time providing healthy amounts of outdoor air for ventilation.
-Students will have a beautiful, modern facility to do research on new uses for wood, creating new jobs and markets in the forestry industry and helping British Columbia secure a sustainable future.
+Because the lab is designed to meet Passive House standards, it uses very little energy for heating while at the same time providing healthy amounts of outdoor air for ventilation.
+Students have a beautiful, modern facility to do research on new uses for wood, creating new jobs and markets in the forestry industry and helping British Columbia secure a sustainable future.